sonali-12-sb/pdsnd_github/README.md

 Added bikeshare_2.py file to remote repository created .gitignore file and added all the .csv files(chicago.csv, new_york_city.csv, washington.csv) so that it will ignore all the csv files
 Created new branch named Documentation.
+Added comments for the import statements for bikeshare_2.py file.